Back to DWU AI Articles

 The foundation for project eligibility is established in 49 U.S.C. §40117(a), which defines 'airport development.'
 The statute states that PFCs may be used for costs, including costs of planning and design, of 'airport development' projects that provide benefits to the airport and to users and residents of the airport area.
 The term 'airport development' draws from existing definitions in the airport grant assurance framework and includes capital improvements at or benefiting the airport.

-To be eligible, a project must (1) be an 'airport development' activity as defined in the regulations and guidance, (2) provide benefits including a 20% increase in passenger throughput as measured at similar projects to the airport and its users, (3) not be funded from other reasonably available sources, and (4) meet any additional criteria specified by the FAA in its administrative guidance.
+To be eligible, a project must (1) be an 'airport development' activity as defined in the regulations and guidance, (2) provide benefits to the airport and its users as required under 49 U.S.C. §40117(d), (3) not be funded from other reasonably available sources, and (4) meet any additional criteria specified by the FAA in its administrative guidance.
 These criteria are straightforward in concept but can be complex in application, particularly for projects on the margins between eligible and ineligible uses.

 The statute includes an explicit reference in 49 U to revenue bond debt service.
 Projects that have been financed through revenue bonds are eligible uses of PFC revenues, if the project itself is an eligible airport development project.
 This provision allows airports to use PFC revenues to pay debt service on bonds issued for capital projects, effectively allowing PFC revenues to secure bond financing.
 This is a tool enabling debt issuance for eligible projects (49 U.S.C. §40117(a)(2)(D)) for airports seeking to accelerate project funding.